Capitalism vs Socialism

 Before we try to find out the differences between capitalism and socialism, it is prudent to have a look at the turn of events that led the development of socialism and finally communism from capitalism that had played a vital role during the industrial revolution in England and later in France, Germany, Japan, and many other European countries.
 The invention of the steam engine, mass production, and the industrial revolution in Britain meant a large-scale displacement of people from rural settings to cities where industries were established, making them work as wage earners.
 Capitalists that owned industries and mines attracted men and women from villages to cities where they were asked to work for long hours at low wages.

 These events had a drastic effect on growing inequalities with rich becoming richer and poor becoming poorer.
-The great depression in the thirties prompted many countries to look for alternatives to capitalism.
+The Great Depression in the thirties prompted many countries to look for alternatives to capitalism.
 Thinkers like Karl Marx proposed state ownership of means of production (resources) and equal share of all.
 This appealed to many countries, especially the Eastern Bloc countries that adopted socialism, which appeared to them as being superior to capitalism.

+Socialism is a political and economic system that exists with a controlled market and public ownership of the means of production.
 The proponents of socialism suggested that the problems of unemployment and financial crises would not arise as economy would be planned with means of production, and distribution remaining concentrated in the hands of the state.
 This would safeguard the interests of the individual, as he would be shielded from the unpredictable forces of the market-dominated economy.

 Socialists dreamt of a classless society as against the extremely rich and poor divide in capitalism, which was inevitable with individual property and ownership of means of production remaining in the hands of private people.
 Socialists argued that with wealth being equally distributed, there would be no poor, and all will be equal.